rsupanta/django-blog/README.md

 ### Setting up Project Environment

-I have used "pipenv" virtual environment in my project.
+I have used "pipenv" virtual environment in my project.<br/>
 Install "pipenv" if you haven't had it yet.

 ```
 $ pip install pipenv
 ```

-Then open Command-line in the root of the project directory where the Pipfile is located.
+Then open Command-line in the root of the project directory where the Pipfile is located.<br/>

 Run this command: